 Effort is a very small town located in the state of Pennsylvania.
 With a population of 2,214 people and two constituent neighborhoods, Effort is the 562nd largest community in Pennsylvania.

 Unlike some towns, Effort isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Effort are a mix of both white- and blue-collar jobs.
-Overall, Effort is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Effort who work in office and administrative support (13.26%), teaching (11.30%), and maintenance occupations (10.87%).
+Overall, Effort is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Effort who work in teaching (14.30%), office and administrative support (14.01%), and maintenance occupations (11.71%).

 One downside of living in Effort is that it can take a long time to commute to work.
-In Effort, the average commute to work is 35.55 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Effort, the average commute to work is 31.83 minutes, which is quite a bit higher than the national average.

-The per capita income in Effort in 2010 was $21,276, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $85,104 for a family of four.
+The per capita income in Effort in 2010 was $25,976, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $103,904 for a family of four.
 However, Effort contains both very wealthy and poor people as well.

 The people who call Effort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Effort residents report their race to be White, followed by Black or African-American.
-Effort also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.40% of the town’s residents.
-Important ancestries of people in Effort include Irish, German, Polish, and Danish.
+Important ancestries of people in Effort include German, Irish, Polish, and Danish.

 The most common language spoken in Effort is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and West Germanic languages.